KennedySovine/kennedysovine.github.io/admin/README.md

 - **"Configuration not loaded" error:** Make sure `config.js` exists and is properly formatted
 - **GitHub API errors:** Check your token permissions and expiration
 - **No repositories loaded:** Verify your token has the correct scopes
+- **Login issues:** Use browser console to generate a new password hash
+- **Account locked:** Wait 5 minutes after too many failed attempts
+- **Session expired:** Normal security feature - just log in again

+## Security Best Practices

+- Never commit `config.js` to version control
+- Use a strong, unique password for the admin panel
+- Regularly rotate your GitHub token
+- Monitor the browser console for any security warnings
+- Log out when finished using the admin panel